-Throughout the year March 2008 to April 2009 we have endeavoured to deliver the improvements suggested by our service user's and stakeholders, as to what, who, and how their services are to be delivered.
-Majority of these often require additional provisions to meet the ever changing needs and circumstances of the service users' condition and legal changes.
-In most cases, these requests and suggestions are not sanctioned by commissioners despite our earnest intervention.
+Throughout the year March 2010 to April 2011 we have endeavoured to deliver the improvements suggested by our service user's and stakeholders, as to what, who, and how their services are to be delivered.
+Majority of these often require additional provisions needed to meet the ever changing needs and circumstances of the service users' condition on one hand and the never-ending legal changes and regulations that bear-down on the provider on the other hand.
+In most cases, these requests and suggestions are not sanctioned by commissioners because of lack of new money which is compounded by cutbacks in investment as they often propagate despite our earnest intervention.
 Thus the consequence compromises desired outcomes and prolongs service users' dependence.